corda/corda/docs/source/transaction-data-types.rst

       // skip signature checking.
       txb.toWireTransaction().toLedgerTransaction(services).verify()

-In a unit test, you would typically use a freshly created ``UnitTestServices`` object, or more realistically, you would write your tests using the :doc:`domain specific language for writing tests <tutorial-test-dsl>`.
+In a unit test, you would typically use a freshly created ``MockServices`` object, or more realistically, you would write your tests using the :doc:`domain specific language for writing tests <tutorial-test-dsl>`.

 Party and PublicKey